MozillaFoundation/Build-and-Book/LNQ1.md

 just about 10 minute mark

-Slide 12 - Landscape [CHRIS]
+## The View from Above

-This is a look at what are aligned movements and organizations in the digital learning space We are also a driver in this space, and have done a good job of partnering with others  by participating in their campaigns, and finding ways to align with our values/tools/community.
+Here is some insight regarding aligned movements and organizations that are also in the digital learning space.
+Note that we also see Mozilla as a key driver in this space, and think we've done a good job of partnering with others, by finding ways to align external campaigns with our values, tools and community.

-Learning to Code/CS are more mainstream
-Huge campaigns led by tech companies and organizations (Code.org’s Hour of Code, Google’s “CS First” ) bring introductory and sustained programs to youth
-Coding is generally seen as a more valued skill than it has been in the past -- but we’re not sure to what end.
+****"Learning to code" and computer science are more mainstream**** Huge campaigns like Code.org’s Hour of Code, and Google’s “CS First” bring introductory and sustained programs to youth.
+Coding is generally seen as a more valued skill than it has been in the past -- but we’re not always sure to what end.

 Hands-on pedagogy also gaining popularity
 A lot of this is driven by making/DIY culture, which has also become more prominent in education